You’re not alone if you think black bees only come in one variety. Most people believe all black bees are the same, but this isn’t the case!

 These leafcutter bees pollinate flowers by collecting pollen with their mandibles (or jaws) and carrying it back to their nest or mining area on leaves.

 These insects provide valuable pollination services to plants in their habitat.
-But they also face threats from human activity, including the overuse of pesticides, which can harm these essential pollinators.
+However, they also face threats from human activity, including the overuse of pesticides, which can harm these essential pollinators.

 6. Spring Beauty Miner

-According to National Geographic, the Spring Beauty Miner is a type of black bee that lives in the United States.
+According to National Geographic, the Spring Beauty Miner is a black bee living in the United States.

 It’s often found near forested areas, and its habitat includes meadows, hillsides, open fields, and wetland edges.